Health Policy (journal)

 Health Policy is a monthly peer-reviewed academic journal covering health policy and health care.
 It was established in 1979 as Health Policy and Education, obtaining its current name in 1984.
-It is published by Elsevier and the editor-in-chief is Reinhard Busse (Berlin University of Technology).
+It is published by Elsevier and the editor-in-chief is Reinhard Busse (Technische Universität Berlin).
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 2.293.